Top 11 Activated Charcoal Beauty Treatment Recipes

 10. Lip Scrub

-This is similar to the coffee scrub expect you substitute sugar for the coffee grounds.
+This is similar to the coffee scrub, except you substitute sugar for the coffee grounds.
 Because it’s for your lips, you’ll only want a tablespoon of sugar.

 - 1 tablespoon granulated sugar